geoffroypeeters/deeplearning-101-audiomir_book/_sources/intro_dataset.md

-A single [.pyjama](https://github.com/geoffroypeeters/pyjama) contains all the annotations of all the files of a dataset.
+[.pyjama](https://github.com/geoffroypeeters/pyjama) is a file format based on JSON which allows storing all the annotations (of potentially different types) of all files of a dataset.
+It is self-described.

 The values of the `filepath` field of the .pyjama file correspond to the `key` values of the .hdf5 file.

 ```python